Devskiller/devskiller-sample-react-calculator/README.md

-# Devskiller programming task sample - React
+# DevSkiller programming task sample - React

 ## Introduction

-With [Devskiller.com](https://devskiller.com) you can assess your candidates' programming skills as a part of your recruitment process.
+With [DevSkiller.com](https://devskiller.com) you can assess your candidates' programming skills as a part of your recruitment process.
 We have found that programming tasks are the best way to do this and have built our tests accordingly.
 The way our test works is your candidate is asked to modify the